Skip to main content

 “Formal Investigation” means an investigation carried out by a minimum of two investigators in accordance with the Procedures

-“Interim Measures” means non-disciplinary conditions or restrictions placed on a person who is alleged to have committed Gender-Based or Sexual Violence.
+“Interim Measures” means non-disciplinary conditions or restrictions placed on a person who is alleged to have violated Ambrose’s student policies.

 “Respondent” means the Student who is alleged to have committed Misconduct